 Our research and technical skills are regularly relied on by government departments to contribute to public policy evaluation and data processing.
 We have also undertaken high-quality analysis for Qualification providers, Think tanks, Unions and charities.
 Our expertise covers all types of Vocational Education and Training (VET) in the UK, including institutional knowledge of qualifications such as apprenticeships, BTECs and NVQs.

-London Economics forms one of the four nodes that make up the Centre for Vocational Education Research (CVER).
-Together with the Centre for Economic Performance (CEP) at the London School of Economics (LSE), the University of Sheffield, and the National Institute for Economic and Social Research (NIESR), CVER operates at the forefront of the Further Education research field to answer the fundamental policy questions:
+London Economics formed one of the four nodes that made up the Centre for Vocational Education Research (CVER).
+Together with the Centre for Economic Performance (CEP) at the London School of Economics (LSE), the University of Sheffield, and the National Institute for Economic and Social Research (NIESR), CVER operated at the forefront of the Further Education research field to answer the fundamental policy questions:

 - How does vocational education affect individual prosperity, firm productivity and profitability, and economic growth?

 - How can the quantity of ‘high quality’ vocational education provision be improved?

 - How do the costs and benefits of vocational education influence individuals’ participation decisions?